| The Ideal ManBy Peter Rashkin

 question, he said, since empires and nations come and go).
 As to

 whether it is good, that depends a lot on whose ax is getting gored.
+I brought up Afghanistan, said I’d rather have seen any military

 response to 9/11 go through the UN, so as to enhance the rule of